X2Cscope/X2CScope.github.io/index.md

 ---
 # X2Cscope

-X2CScope is a runtime, online debugger.
-It is a firmware based tool for [Microchip](https://www.microchip.com/) microcontrollers.
+X2CScope is a runtime, online/live debugger for [Microchip](https://www.microchip.com/) microcontrollers.
 X2Cscope is for generic use in any embedded application and perfectly fits for signal processing related applications.

+Visit Microchip University training platform to find our tutorial video: [http://microchip.com/mu](http://microchip.com/mu)

 ![AnimatedScope](images/Scope_Animated.gif)